FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/about_the_end_of_transfer_type_exit/using_end_of_transfer_comm_area.md

 The interface provides the values used by the communication structure before the user function is called.
-In return, you must supply the parameters that {{< TransferCFT/componentshortname  >}} requires to update the catalog and, optionally, a comment.
+In return, you must supply the parameters that Transfer CFT{{< TransferCFT/componentshortname  >}} requires to update the catalog and, optionally, a comment.

 If the user function pointer initialized in the init function contains a non-null value, the initialization and user functions are called whenever